Discipline and Resolution

 As I recognize this, I’m brought back to my appreciation for the very existence of the Journal.
 I’m thankful for the opportunity to help further information architecture as a discipline, in a defined and practical way.
 When I review for the journal, I find an abundance of papers that sparkle with innovation, creativity, thoughtful riddles and thought-provoking answers.
 My resolution to continue in this role is the easiest one of all.

 Stacy Merrill Surla

-- De Hubert‐Miller, B. A. (2006).
-The IA of potentiality: Toward a grounded theory of information architecture philosophy, theory and research.
+- De Hubert-Miller, B. A. (2006) The Information Architecture of potentiality: Toward a grounded theory of information architecture philosophy, theory and research.
 Bulletin of the American Society for Information Science and Technology.
 Volume 32.
 Issue 6.
 Pp. 10-12.

 - Instone, K. and Resmini, A. (2010) Research and Practice in IA.
 Bulletin of the American Society for Information Science and Technology.
 Volume 36.
 Issue 6.
 Pp. 1-24.

 - Madsen, D. (2009) Shall We Dance?
 Journal of Information Architecture.
 Vol. 1.
 Iss.
 1.

 - Morville, P. (2009) IA Practice and Research.
 Unpublished paper.
 10th ASIS&T Information Architecture Summit.
 Memphis.

 - Surla, S. M. (2006) Information architecture: Inquiry and application.
 Bulletin of the American Society for Information Science and Technology.
 Volume 32.
 Issue 6.
 Pp. 5-6.